 In combination with longer, more technical lessons and the undertone theme of leadership, the "Physical Sciences" track is suggested for 8th grade students.
-While students participate in this track, they will enjoy some of our most popular lessons offered.
-Students will have the chance to shoot a bow and arrow, navigate through the woods with a compass, and work together as a team to complete a series of challenges, all while learning their own leadership style.
+While students participate in this track, they will enjoy some of our most popular lessons.
+Students will learn how to shoot a bow and arrow, navigate through the woods with a compass, and work together as a team to complete a series of challenges while learning their own leadership style.

-Archery and Motion Mechanics (3 hour)
+Archery & Motion Mechanics (3 hour)